-Management continues to monitor and reduce the level of problem assets by working with borrowers to identify options, such as loan restructures, which may help borrowers facing difficulties.
-Restructured loan numbers have been greatly reduced over the last four years.
-Net loan charge-offs during the year ended December 31, 2021 totaled \$1.3 million, as compared to net loan charge-offs of \$2.2 million for the year ended December 31, 2020.
-Approximately 39 loans were charged-off during the year ended December 31, 2021, compared to 49 loans during the year ended December 31, 2020.
-Net loan charge-offs totaling \$1,296,000 during the year ended December 31, 2021, included \$348,000 in net charge-offs during the quarter ended March 31, 2021, \$175,000 in net charge-offs during the quarter ended June 30, 2021, \$509,000 in net charge-offs of \$1,439,000 during the year were related to the student loan portfolio.
-The percentage of net charge-offs to average loans was 0.17%, for the year ended December 31, 2021.
+Management continues to monitor and reduce the level of problem assets by working with borrowers to identify options, such as loan restructurings, which may help borrowers facing difficulties.
+The number of restructured loans has been greatly reduced over the last four years.
+Net loan charge-offs during the year ended December 31, 2022 totaled \$1.0 million, compared to \$1.3 million for the year ended December 31, 2021.
+Approximately 24 loans were charged-off during the year ended December 31, 2022, compared to 39 loans during the year ended December 31, 2021.
+Charge-offs of \$1.3 million during the year were related to the student loan portfolio.
+The percentage of net charge-offs to average loans was 0.10%, for the year ended December 31, 2022.